 For most of us, our home is our castle.
-It's where we feel safe and secure in familiar surroundings.
-Many people express a desire to remain in their own home for as long as possible.
+We feel safe and secure in familiar surroundings and want to remain in our own home for as long as possible.

-A loved one with increasing care needs may be able to continue living safely at home if the correct supports are available and put into place.
-This can be one of the toughest situations a caregiver and their loved one will navigate, especially if the person requiring more care decides they do not want or do not need any of these supports or services.
-However, in the submenu options for this section on the right, there are tools, tips, and resources to help you keep a step ahead of your loved one's needs, allowing them to remain at home safely and independently.
+A loved one with increasing care needs might be able to keep on living safely at home if the correct supports are put in place.
+This can be one of the toughest situations a caregiver and their loved one will face.
+This is especially true if your care recipient decides they don’t want any of the services that are available.
+However, in the menu options for this section on the right, there are tools, tips, and resources to help you keep a step ahead of your loved one's needs, allowing them to remain at home safely and independently.

-In the end, it's all about safety for both the caregiver and the care recipient.
-However, most people don't appreciate how easy it is to injure yourself when caring for another person.
-Helping someone up from a chair, in and out of a vehicle, or into and out of the bath are just a few tasks that many caregivers assist with every day.
-Professional care providers, such as nurses and CCAs, go to school to learn safe ways to transfer, bathe, and care for patients; but the same education or training is not provided to caregivers who are giving the same care at home to family and loved ones.
+In the end, it's all about safety for both caregiver and care recipient.
+However, most people don't appreciate how easy it is to be injured when caring for another person.
+Helping someone up from a chair, in and out of a vehicle, or into and out of the bath are just a few tasks many caregivers assist with every day.
+Professional care providers, such as nurses and CCAs, go to school to learn safe ways to transfer, bathe, and care.
+The same education and training are often not provided to caregivers who are giving the same care at home to family and loved ones.

-Therefore, many unpaid caregivers are at risk of injuring themselves because they do not know how to do certain tasks properly, or how to assist others while protecting their back and neck.
+This can mean unpaid caregivers are at risk of injuring themselves because they don’t know the safest way to do certain tasks or how to assist others while protecting their own back and neck.